ajakaja/ajakaja.github.io/_notes/xml.md

     (fileset (dir "src_dir")))
 ```

 And all is well.
-It is, I think, undeniably true that Lisp is better than XML in every possible way and if XML was deleted in favor of Lisp the world would come out ahead.
-Closing tags are moronic.
+That is so incredibly nicer than using Ant in XML because... well... it's a programming language, not XML, and you're writing code, so you want a programming language.
+Yeah, if XML was deleted in favor of Lisp the world would come out ahead.
+Closing tags are awful.

+...Except...

 **Key point**: As far as I can tell there is nothing about Lists and endless parens that is necessary for this benefit of Lisp to be realized.
 It's this fluidity between data<->code and language constructs<->user-defined constructs that's important.
 No reason that couldn't be done in a C-like syntax, I think.